 Mask vs. Kapton tape & boots

 The main advantage of temporary solder mask over these other methods is flexibility.
 Kapton tape generally comes in rolls or die-cut shapes.
-Masking boots are preformed, so have to be ordered well ahead of a production run.
+Masking boots are preformed, so must be ordered well ahead of a production run.
 These solutions work 80% of the time, but there are always those special circumstances that can take you by surprise.
 That’s where spot mask is a perfect fit!

 Techspray WonderMASK® Temporary Solder Mask can protect plated thru-holes, contacts, pins, posts, terminals and gold fingers during wave soldering.
-These products provide short-term high-temperature protection from molten solder, and will not leave ionic or corrosive residue.
+These products provide short-term high-temperature protection from molten solder and will not leave ionic or corrosive residue.
 WonderMASK® Solder Masks are available in convenient squeeze bottles for a precision application or in gallons for automated applications.

 Common Applications for Temporary Solder Mask

 If you think of spot mask like liquid masking tape, you can imagine all kinds of creative uses for it.
 EMS process engineers are constantly challenged with meeting the requirements of a wide variety of customers.
-Solutions often have to be found within tight timelines and within budgets that have been set without all the variables taken into account.
+Solutions often must be found within tight timelines and within budgets that have been set without all the variables taken into account.
 Temporary solder mask is an important tool in the process engineer’s toolbox because it can be plugged into a variety of applications to solve immediate assembly problems:

 - Protecting open vias in wave soldering – As mentioned above, this is the most common use for spot mask.
-To ensure open vias stay open, and not soldered in the wave soldering process, mask is strategically applied.
+To ensure vias stay open, and not soldered in the wave soldering process, mask is strategically applied.
 Solder doesn’t wet to mask, so the areas underneath will remain solder-free.

-- Masking around components – SMT (surface mount technology) and BGA (ball grid array) components commonly have very low stand-off areas, the space between the component and the surface of the board.
+- Masking around components – SMT (surface mount technology) and BGA (ball grid array) components commonly have very low stand-off areas (the space between the component and the surface of the board).
 Even when applying conformal coating with a selective spray system, there is a risk of the material wicking under the component through capillary action.
 Mask can be applied around the component to create a dam.